getreu/tp-note/docs/source/tpnote--manpage.md

 to disable the _follow links to other Tp-Note files_ feature by removing all '`text/*`' mime types from that list.

+Another security feature is the '`.tpnoteroot`' marker file.
+When Tp-Note opens a note file, it checks all directories above, one by one, until it finds the marker file '`tpnoteroot`'.
+Tp-Note's viewer will never serve a file located outside the root directory and its children.
+When no '`.tpnoteroot`' file is found, the root directory is set to '`/`', which disables this security feature.

 As Tp-Note's built-in viewer binds to the '`localhost`' interface, the exposed files are in principle accessible to all processes running on the computer.
 As long as only one user is logged into the computer at a given time, no privacy concern is raised: any potential attacker must be logged in, in order to access the `localhost` HTTP server.

-This is why on systems where multiple users are logged in at the same time, it is recommended to disable Tp-Note's viewer feature by setting the configuration file variable '`[arg_default] edit = true`'.
+This is why on systems where multiple users are logged in at the same time, it is recommended to disable Tp-Note's internal HTTP server by setting the configuration file variable '`[arg_default] edit = true`'.
 Alternatively, you can also compile Tp-Note without the '`viewer`' feature.
-Note, that even when the viewer feature disabled, one can still render the note manually to HTML by  using the '`--export`' command line option.
+Note, that even if the viewer feature disabled, the '`--export`' command line option still works:
+This allows the authorized user to render the note to HTML manually.

 **Summary**: As long as Tp-Note's built-in note viewer is running, the note file and all its referenced (image) files are exposed to all users logged into the computer at that given time.
-This concerns only local users, Tp-Note never exposes any information to the network or to the Internet.
+This concerns only local users, Tp-Note never exposes any information to the network or on the Internet.